g3han/PowerShell-For-Active-Directory/README.md

 Get-ADComputer -Filter * | FT Name > computerlist.txt
 ```

 Open and Replace txt file to csv file.
+Becareful, Document must not include empty row.
 Put the csv file under c:\temp\ and the file name must be computerlist.csv

 If you cant run on powershell try to use this;
 ```sh